OrionExplorer/dcpam/README.md

 ### Architecture
 #### Overview
 * DCPAM is ETL - based solution([2]).
+* Highly memory-efficient - no memory overhead caused by large queries:
-* Highly memory-efficient: each fetched record is instantly stored into Staging Area([3]) by Extract process.
-So no memory overhead caused by large queries.
+	* each extracted record is instantly stored into Staging Area([3]) by Extract process
+	* each staged and transformed record is instantly loaded into target tables by Load process
 * Each Change Data Capture process operates independently within separated thread.
 * Multiple instances of DCPAM with different configuration can run on single server.
 * Most database support is provided with native libraries (see _Data sources_ and _Linux Dependencies_ in this document).